ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     from the database.
 RM has tools to help fix these, but it does not give a log of what was done.
 There is a report that can be run, but with effort.
-* A file may be added to the media folder but then not attached to the desired database element.
+* A file may be added to the media folder on disk but then not attached to the desired database element.
 Common when working quickly.
 * A file may be added to RM, but then removed from all previous uses, leaving it "un-tagged".
 No harm in leaving it, but cleanup may be desirable.
+* A file may be added more than once to the database.

 This utility will help identify these issues.

+This application is what is called a command line utility.
+To use it, one first edits a text file named "RM-Python-config.ini".
+This can be done using the Windows app NotePad.
+The file contains options and required configuration settings.
+One then double clicks the TestExternalFiles.py file.
+This momentarily displays the black command console window and at the same time, generates the Report text file which contains the results of the requested (as specified in the ini file) actions.

+IMPORTANT: This utility ONLY reads the RM database file.
+This utility cannot change your RM file.
+However, until you trust that that is true, you should run this script on a copy of your database file.

-The utility can perform 3 functions, as specified in the ini file Options section:
+The utility can perform several functions, as specified in the ini file Options section:

 CHECK_FILES
    Checks that each file referenced in the RM database actually exists on disk in the specified location.
+Any database file link not found on disk is listed. (file path case is not significant)

 UNREF_FILES
-   Lists all files found in the folder SEARCH_ROOT_FLDR_PATH that are NOT referenced in the RM database.
+   Lists all files found in the folder specified by SEARCH_ROOT_FLDR_PATH (see below) that are NOT referenced in the RM database.
    Perhaps the file was added to the folder, but was mistakenly never linked to an item in the database.
    This is designed for use when media files referenced by RM are all in a single folder hierarchy.
-   NOTE: the RM specified Media folder is not considered, only the SEARCH_ROOT_FLDR_PATH specified in the RM-Python-config.ini file.
+   NOTE: the folder specified in RM's preferences as the Media folder is not necessarily the same as the folder specified by the SEARCH_ROOT_FLDR_PATH variable in the RM-Python-config.ini file.
-   You can set SEARCH_ROOT_FLDR_PATH in the ini file to the RM media folder, if that is where the media files are.
+   You can set SEARCH_ROOT_FLDR_PATH in the ini file to be the same as the RM media folder, if that is where the media files are. (recommended)

 FOLDER_LIST
    Lists all folders referenced in the RM database.
 A file in an unexpected location may have been accidentally added to the database.
 This list will make it obvious.
-   For RM8 files, folder paths may be prefixed with either ~ (home directory) or ?
-(RM specified media folder)

 NO_TAG_FILES
    Lists all files found in the folder SEARCH_ROOT_FLDR_PATH that are in RM's media gallery but have zero tags.

+DUP_FILES
+    Lists files that have been added more than one time to the database.
+These will appear more than once in the RM media gallery.

 To install and use: